dtccx/AIChatRobot/README.md

 **Method:(Hope improved ones)**
 Every time user put in any value, I validate all values users have already put.

+2. Bug: when input is 11:00, lex will not recognize the time

+**Method**
+See from the documents "This time is ambiguous.
+It means either 10:00 AM or 10:00 PM.
+In this case, the value in the slots map is null"

+*Use regular expression to let user add "AM/PM"*

 ### Pictures of the Step2 result: